src4026/history-notes/content/The Making of the National Movement 1870s-1947.md

 > [!summary] During the Rowlatt Satyagraha, the people actively tried to ensure that Hindus and Muslims were united to oppose the British.
 Gandhiji always saw India as the land for *all* of the people who lived in the country.

 ## Khilafat agitation and the Non-Cooperation Movement
+- In 1920, the British imposed a harsh treaty on the Turkish Sultain (*Khalifa*)
+- This outraged Indian Muslims.
+They were wanted the Khalifa to control sacred Muslim places in the erstwhile Ottoman Empire.
+- Mohammad Ali and Shaukat Ali, the leaders of the agitation, planned to execute a full-fledged Non-Cooperation movement.
+- Ganghiji supported them as well as urged the Congress campaign against the Jallianwala Bagh massacre and demanded *swaraj*.
+- The movement gained momentum during 1921-22.
+Thousands of students left government-controlled schools and colleges while British titles where being surrendered.
+People boycotted the legislature and foreign cloth - even lighting them in public bonfires.
+Maybe regions of the country were on the verge of enormous revolts.

+## People's initiatives
+> [!info] Other cases involved people protesting non-violently.
+Some followed Ganghiji's calls by adding their own interpretations - at times in contradicting manners to his ideas.

+- **Kheda, Gujarat**: *Patidar* peasants organised non-violent campaigns against the high land revenue demands of the British.
+- **Coastal Andhra Pradesh & interior Tamil Nadu**: Liquor shops were picketed[^picketed].
+- **Guntur, Andhra Pradesh**: Tribals and poor peasants participated in "forest *satyagrahas*" to protest against the unfair restrictions set by the British on their usage of forest resources.
+Many of the folks belived that "*Gandhi Raj*" was to be establised.
+- Muslim traders and peasants of **Sind (now in Pakistan)** arose in enthusiasm of the Khilafat call.
+In Bengal too, the Khilafat-Non-Cooperation alliance brought forth massive communal unity and power to the national movement.
+- **Punjab**: the *Akali* agitation of the Sikhs aimed to remove corrupt *mahants*[^mahants] who were supported by the British from their *gurudwaras*.
+- **Assam**: Tea labourers used slogans such as "*Gandhiji Maharaj ki Jai"* and demanded huge increase in their wages.
+When these demands were not met, they left the British-owned plantations.

+## The people's Mahatma
+*Too small to sumarrise.*

+## The happenings of 1922-1929
+- Because Mahatma Gandhi opposed violent movements, he abruptly called of the Non-Cooperation movement when a group of peasants set a police station on fire in Chauri Chauri on February 2022.
+- Once the Non-Cooperation movement ceased, leaders such as Chitta Ranjan Das and Motilal Nehru stressed the party to fight elections and enter the council to influence the government.
+- The sincere social work of the congress assisted them in the Civil Disobedience movement of 1930.
+- During the mid-1920s, the *Rashtriya Swayamsevak Sangh* (RSS) and the Communist Party of India formed.
+- Bhagat Sign, the revolutionary nationalist was active in this period.
+- The end of the decade marked the Congress taking up plans to fight for *Pura Swarak* in 1929 under the presidentship of Jawaharlal Nehru.
+On 26 January 1930, "Independence Day" for observed.

+> [!info] In 1927, The British government decided to send a commission headed by Lord Simon to decide India's political future.
+In response to the absence of any Indian representative, all political associations boycotted it and people demonstrated with banners saying "Simon go back".

+> [!summary] A Brief on Bhagat Sign and Others
+> - Revolutionary nationalists such as Bhagat Singh, Chandra Shekhar Azad, Sukhdev among others wished to fight against the exploiting rule of the rich and colonial people.
+> - They founded the Hindustan Socialist Republican Association (HSRA_ in 1928 at Ferozeshah Kotla in Delhi)
+> - **17 December, 1928:** Bhagat Singh, Azad, and Rajguru assasinate Saunders, a police officers who was involved in the *lathi*-charge that had caused the death of Lala Lajpat Rai.
+> - **8 April, 1929**: Bhagat Singh and BK Dutt throw a bomb in the Central Legislative Assembly to "make the deaf hear" and remind the foreign government of their vicious exploitation.
+> - **23 March, 1931**: Bhagat Singh, Sukhedev and Rajguru are executed.

+# The March to Dandi

 [^sovereign]: The capacity to act independently without outside influence.
 [^publicist]: Someone who publicises an idea by circulating information, writing reports, speaking at meetings.